Discovering Latent Knowledge in Language Models Without Supervision: CCS and CRC Implementation Details

-Given contrast features from \Cref{alg:contrast}, CCS works by learning parameters $\theta$ and $b$ according to \Cref{alg:CCS}.
 In practice, we implement the bias $b$ by appending an additional dimension of $1$s features to the input, increasing it and $\theta$ to have dimension $d+1$.
 We randomly initialize $\theta$ to have unit norm.
 We then optimize the CCS loss $T=10$ times and select the run with lowest unsupervised loss.
 In practice, we train each time for $E=1000$ epochs with a learning rate $\eta = 0.01$ (which we found was good for consistently achieving low unsupervised loss) in each run.
 Because we are only learning a linear probe on top of the features, training can be fast.